Aliases for CIITA Gene

 GeneCards Summary for CIITA Gene

-CIITA (Class II, Major Histocompatibility Complex, Transactivator) is a Protein Coding gene.
-Diseases associated with CIITA include staphylococcal toxic shock syndrome and mhc class ii deficiency.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include transcription coactivator activity and protein C-terminus binding.
-An important paralog of this gene is NLRX1.
+CIITA (Class II Major Histocompatibility Complex Transactivator) is a Protein Coding gene.
+Diseases associated with CIITA include Bare Lymphocyte Syndrome, Type Ii and Rheumatoid Arthritis.
+Among its related pathways are Innate Immune System and Interferon gamma signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding.
+An important paralog of this gene is NLRP12.

 Essential for transcriptional activity of the HLA class II promoter; activation is via the proximal promoter.
 No DNA binding of in vitro translated CIITA was detected.
 May act in a coactivator-like fashion through protein-protein interactions by contacting factors binding to the proximal MHC class II promoter, to elements of the transcription machinery, or both.
 Alternatively it may activate HLA class II transcription by modifying proteins that bind to the MHC class II promoter.
 Also mediates enhanced MHC class I transcription; the promoter element requirements for CIITA-mediated transcription are distinct from those of constitutive MHC class I transcription, and CIITA can functionally replace TAF1 at these genes.
+Activates CD74 transcription (PubMed:32855215).
 Exhibits intrinsic GTP-stimulated acetyltransferase activity.
-Exhibits serine/threonine protein kinase activity: can phosphorylate the TFIID component TAF7, the RAP74 subunit of the general transcription factor TFIIF, histone H2B at Ser-37 and other histones (in vitro).
+Exhibits serine/threonine protein kinase activity: can phosphorylate the TFIID component TAF7, the RAP74 subunit of the general transcription factor TFIIF, histone H2B at 'Ser-37' and other histones (in vitro).
+Has antiviral activity against Ebola virus and coronaviruses, including SARS-CoV-2.
+Induces resistance by up-regulation of the p41 isoform of CD74, which blocks cathepsin-mediated cleavage of viral glycoproteins, thereby preventing viral fusion (PubMed:32855215).